-Jamie MacAlister is a Professor of Practice at Hult International Business School, London and an adjunct lecturer and accredited executive coach at Hult Ashridge Executive Education, Civil Service Learning and the School of Business & Applied Technology (SoBAT) at Clarke International University in Kampala, Uganda.
+Jamie MacAlister (Secretary) is a Professor of Practice at Hult International Business School, London and an adjunct lecturer and accredited executive coach at Hult Ashridge Executive Education, Civil Service Learning and the School of Business & Applied Technology (SoBAT) at Clarke International University in Kampala, Uganda.
 He lectures in Strategy, Leadership, Critical Thinking, Coaching and Consultancy and is the author of “Risky Strategy: Understanding Risk to Improve Strategic Decisions” (Bloomsbury).
 He is currently leading research on Pioneering Leadership.
 He has founded and run three small businesses.

 Kim Pearson (Treasurer) was an International Finance Director, with over 30 years’ experience advising at senior level in DHL, a global multinational dynamic services company, located in both the UK and Germany.
 He is a qualified accountant with the Institute of Chartered Accountants (ICAEW), having trained with Ernst & Young.
 He founded his own business, Green Caterpillar Consulting Ltd, in 2015 to bring his decades of finance experience in some of the largest organisations in the world to leaders of medium sized businesses with a commitment to growth and excellence.